mak8kammerer/bouquet/README.md

 *no logo yet, sorry*

 Welcome! :bouquet: **Bouquet** library is collection of awesome widgets and helpful tools for [Kivy framework](https://kivy.org).
-Using it, you can build modern and beautiful UI for your applications.
-Enjoy!
+With it, you can build modern and beautiful UI for your applications.
+Enjoy the experience!

 > :hammer_and_pick: Note that the library is under active development and some
 > features may be unstable.